Minecraft652/SFTFinance/README.md

 SFTFinance Is a minecraft server plug-in based on Bukkit/Spigot

-Its features provide players and administrators with operations on the Ethereum blockchain and smart contracts
+Its features provide players and administrators with operations on the EVM-Compatible blockchain and smart contracts

 Tokens that allow interaction between original tokens and ERC20 standard tokens smart contracts.(Like Ether,USDT)